irrevocablesake/Quasar/README.md

 - Rotation
 - Translation

-These implementations use a clever trick of transforming the ray to the **local coordinate** system, rather than updating the geometrical data representing the geomtry
+These transformation implementations use a clever trick of transforming the ray to the **local coordinate** system, rather than updating the geometrical data representing the geomtry

 **Note**: When reading the GLB, we just take the data and convert to our class of Triangles and Composites